shafeeee/video-processor/README.md

                 ]
             }

-4. i remove gitignore, so that you can easily clone and just php artisan serve on your local machine will launch the laravel app
+4. i remove gitignore, so that you can easily download the zip and just php artisan serve on your local machine will launch the laravel app